Home

 Similarly, the introduction of the Universal Serial Bus significantly influenced the death of several other similar devices, including floppy disks, Zip drives, etc.

-Since its release in 1995 and consequent multiple version updates, USB can become the norm, completely replacing the functions of tangled cables, other media devices, etc., and becoming the leading device for communication, downloads, connection, file transfer, etc., a computer and other parts and peripherals, such as drivers, cables, controllers, and even other computers.
+Since its release in 1995 and consequent multiple version updates, USB has become the norm, completely replacing the functions of tangled cables, other media devices, etc., and becoming the leading device for communication, downloads, connection, file transfer, etc., a computer and other parts and peripherals, such as drivers, cables, controllers, and even other computers.

 Frequently Asked Questions